TedStudley/Advection-Diffusion-Codes/Advection/1D/FDM/README.md

 ------
 Output is handled through the function `displayField`.
 There are two ways to call `displayField`, by either specifying an output stream, or simply sending the output to `stdout`.
 To send output to `stdout`, you may simply call `displayField (u, N)`, where `u` is the temperature field to display, and `N` is the number of subdivisions in each spatial direction.
 To send output to an arbitrary output stream, call `displayField (u, N, stream)`, where `u` and `N` are defined as before, and `stream` is the output stream to be written to.

 Included in the same folder as this README is the bash script `plotscript`.
 If your computer can run bash scripts and has gnuplot, you can run this script to automatically plot output files from advection-1d.
-Just run it using `./plotscript &lt;input&gt; &lt;size&gt; &lt;output&gt;` where `&lt;input&gt;` is your outputted data from advection-1d, `&lt;size&gt;` is the size of the input (`N` from inside advection-1d), and `&lt;output&gt;` is the file to output to.
+Just run it using `./plotscript <input> <size> <output>` where `<input>` is your outputted data from advection-1d, `<size>` is the size of the input (`N` from inside advection-1d), and `<output>` is the file to output to.
 Currently, plotscript only outputs to vector graphics files, although it is trivial to change the output type by editing the script.
 Function Quickreference
 =======================